-Although not adopted yet, the SUMP moves forward by securing funding for its implementation
+Although not yet adopted, the SUMP is moving forward by securing funding for its implementation.

-The SUMP undergoes consideration by plenary councillors, culminating into its approval by the Municipal Council through a Municipal Ordinance.
-Transitioning towards sustainable urban mobility systems necessitates both initial financing for capital investments and ongoing revenue streams over time to ensure the system's long-term sustainability.
+The SUMP undergoes consideration by plenary councillors, culminating in its approval by the Municipal Council through a Municipal Ordinance.
+Transitioning towards sustainable urban mobility systems necessitates initial financing for capital investments and ongoing revenue streams to ensure long-term sustainability.

-Meeting the high infrastructure endowment requirements entails financial contributions, not only from the State but also from other sources.
-The allocation of funds from each source will ultimately hinge on technical feasibility, project inclusion in the Multiannual Investment Programming (subject to meeting their requirements), and alignment of SUMP objectives with the Development Plan, including Metropolitan and Master Plans, and other technical instruments.
+Meeting the high infrastructure endowment requirements entails financial contributions from the State and other sources.
+The allocation of funds from each source will ultimately hinge on technical feasibility, project inclusion in the Multiannual Investment Programming (subject to meeting their requirements), and alignment of SUMP objectives with the Development Plan, including Metropolitan and Master Plans and other technical instruments.
 The ultimate goal is for the SUMP to evolve into a comprehensive mobility planning tool with a sustainability approach.
-Primary financing sources, categorized into central and complementary sources, are developed by program, implementation horizon, and potential funding sources.
+Primary financing sources, categorised into central and complementary sources, are developed by program, implementation horizon, and potential funding source.